Cinema of Germany: 1918–1933 Weimar Republic

 Marlene Dietrich, one of the biggest stars in German cinema history, was also a vocal figure in terms of politics.

 The polarised politics of the Weimar period were also reflected in some of its films.
 A series of patriotic films about Prussian history, starring Otto Gebühr as Frederick the Great were produced throughout the 1920s and were popular with the nationalist right-wing, who strongly criticised the "asphalt" films' decadence.
 Another dark chapter of the Weimar period was reflected in Joseph Delmont's film Humanity Unleashed (1920).
 The film was an adaptation of a novel by the same name, written by Max Glass and published in 1919.
 The novel described a dark world consumed by disease and war.
 The filmmakers decided to take the story to a more contemporary context by reflecting the growing fear among the German public of political radicalization.
 They produced what was to become the first fictional account of the events of January 1919 in Berlin, the so-called "Spartacist Uprising".
 This film is also considered one of the anti-Bolshevik films of that era.

 Another important film genre of the Weimar years was the Kammerspiel or "chamber drama", which was borrowed from the theater and developed by stage director, who would later become a film producer and director himself, Max Reinhardt.
 This style was in many ways a reaction against the spectacle of expressionism and thus tended to revolve around ordinary people from the lower-middle-class.
 Films of this genre were often called "instinct" films because they emphasized the impulses and intimate psychology of the characters.
 The sets were kept to a minimum and there was abundant use of camera movements to add complexity to the rather intimate and simple spaces.
-Associated with this particular style is also screenwriter Carl Mayer and films such as Murnau's Last Laugh (1924).
+Associated with this particular style is also screenwriter Carl Mayer and films such as Murnau's The Last Laugh (1924).